Jvinniec/tableau_projects/README.md

 This repository is a collection of the tools and scripts I've written to generate various Tableau visualizations.
-You can check out my work here:
+You can check out my Tableau Public profile here:
 * https://public.tableau.com/profile/jvcardenzana#!/

 ## Projects